 Not to brag, but New York City is pretty darn photogenic.
 The glittering buildings, the amazing public art, the bright blue rivers, the buzzing neighborhood streets...It might just be the coolest family photo studio on Earth.
 No wonder you can hardly turn a corner in this town without running into a movie shoot.

-Whether you're looking for the perfect backdrop for a family photo or just looking to take your Instagram game up a notch, we've rounded up a list of the best spots in the city to take pics of your kids (way beyond the classic "waving in front of the Statue of Liberty"...not that there's anything wrong with that).
+Whether you're looking for the perfect backdrop for a family photo as the holidays approach or just looking up your Instagram game, we've rounded up a list of the best spots in the city to take pics of your kids.
 But of course, it's not just about getting that perfect shot—it's about having a perfect NYC memory, too.
 Each of these spots is also a great family destination in its own right, with playgrounds, parks, and museums to explore.

 Brookfield Place hosts free public art and regular kid-friendly events.
 Photo by Janet Bloom

-The atrium at Brookfield Place is one of our favorite indoor gardens in NYC for its year-long lineup of kid-friendly events (like an abridged, free version of The Nutcracker during the holidays) and unique public art installations, such as this summer's beautiful suspended artwork Tepkik, inspired by northeast First Nation cultural traditions.
+The atrium at Brookfield Place is one of our favorite indoor gardens in NYC for its year-long lineup of kid-friendly events, like the upcoming Canstruction, and unique public art installations, such as "Signs of Your Identity," and the annual holiday Luminaries.
 Grab some gelato from Le District while you’re there.

 The friendly pipefish is a kid magnet at Chelsea Waterside Park.
 Photo by Jody Mercier